ArminJo/EasyButtonAtInt01/README.md

 ## Handling multiple definition error
 If you get the error "multiple definition of `__vector_1'" (or `__vector_2') because another library uses the attachInterrupt() function, then comment out the #define USE_ATTACH_INTERRUPT al line 61 in EasyButtonAtInt01.h.

+# Travis CI
+The EasyButton library examples are built on Travis CI for the following boards:

+- Arduino Uno
+- Arduino Leonardo
+- Adafruit Trinket (using ATTiny85)

+#### If you find this library useful, please give it a star.